 Agents and editors are great readers, and we are confident that they will all provide excellent advice.
-An editor is connected to particular publishing house and will assess your manuscript and the technical work – where the story is going.
+An editor is connected to a particular publishing house and will assess your manuscript and the technical work – where the story is going.
 An agent can be a great resource for someone who is looking for some editorial advice as well as advice on publishing houses and how to pitch or position the book in the industry and make writing a potential career.

 Why is there a cost?